-a.
+- a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known. [help]

-Standard Building construction air emissions

-b.
+If any, generally describe and give approximate quantities if known. [help] Minor amounts of dust could be generated during construction.
+Emissions will be from vehicle exhaust - Minor amounts of dust could be generated during construction.
+Emissions will be from vehicle exhaust and dust during construction.
+Automobile exhaust will exist after the project is complete.
+Emission quantities are unknown, but are not expected to be unusual for this type of facility. - b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe. [help]

+Nο

 c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: [help]
+Proposed measures to reduce or control emissions or other impacts to air, if any: [help] Measures will be taken to control dust during construction as recommended by the governing jurisdiction.